GRJOMBAS/Pacman_Final_Project/README.md

 The project was solely done by me, except for character designs(ghosts and pacman)

+It should be noted that ghost AI algorythm is not perfect, and has bugs

 # How to Install and Run
   1. Download ZIP file
   2. Extract ZIP into a folder